Defensive programming

 Overly defensive programming, however, may safeguard against errors that will never be encountered, thus incurring run-time and maintenance costs.
-There is also a risk that code traps prevent too many exceptions, potentially resulting in unnoticed, incorrect results.

 Secure programming

 Secure programming is the subset of defensive programming concerned with computer security.
 Security is the concern, not necessarily safety or availability (the software may be allowed to fail in certain ways).
 As with all kinds of defensive programming, avoiding bugs is a primary objective; however, the motivation is not as much to reduce the likelihood of failure in normal operation (as if safety were the concern), but to reduce the attack surface – the programmer must assume that the software might be misused actively to reveal bugs, and that bugs could be exploited maliciously.